TRS Plan 1

 For more information about taxes, review IRS Publication 575.
 You might want to consult a tax advisor when considering purchasing an annuity.
 DRS and the record keeper are not authorized to give tax advice.

 Considering an annuity?

 If you are considering purchasing an annuity offered through your plan, be sure to let us know when you request your official retirement estimate.
 This will allow us to include an annuity estimate along with your retirement estimate.

 TRS Plan annuity

 This annuity is available to all Teachers’ Retirement System (TRS) members.
-Unlike purchasing service credit or the Plan 3 TAP annuity, the Teachers’ annuity can be purchased using any funds other than member Plan 3 contributions.
+Unlike purchasing service credit or the Plan 3 TAP annuity, the Teachers’ annuity can be purchased using any of your own funds (other than any Plan 3 contributions).
 With this annuity, your survivor will be the same as the one you selected for your pension payment.
 If you return to work, this annuity continues.
-See annuity video.

 More about the TRS Plan annuity